- What is Yield Management in Hotel

 2. Improved Seasonal Pricing and Inventory Decisions

-It helps in deciding the season and off-season pricing for accommodation products and also in making important inventory decisions like renovation.
+Yield management helps in deciding the season and off-season pricing for accommodation products and also in making important inventory decisions like renovation.

 3. Identification of New Market Segments

-Newmarket segments can be identified on the basis of Yield management.
+Newmarket segments can be identified on the basis of yield management.